jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

     npx http-server . -p 3000
     ```

-    >**Note:** If not installed previously, you are prompted to install the `npx` package.
+    >**Note:** If not installed previously, you’re prompted to install the `npx` package.

-1. Navigate to `http://localhost:3000`.
+1. Go to `http://localhost:3000`.
 The simple web page appears with a message that you're not signed in and displays the Sign-In Widget.

 1. Sign in with a user from your org assigned to the app integration.
 The simple web page appears with the signed-in user's email address.